greengeko/amuseMate/README.md

 Step 8 (Go to the identities tab of your flagsmith environment and copy your personal API Key)

+Step 9 (Paste your API Key at line 40 in MainActivity.java and you are ready to launch your app!
+Tip:use Android Studio!)

 ## Tech Stack